Having fun with children in Paris

 By accident, we went through some doors at the Rex to buy tickets and came face-to-face with an

 The lady was giving the people in front of us something to put around their necks!

 Looking for the price of the tickets we saw an entry fee!

 In fact, you had your choice: entry fee or entry plus a movie ticket.

 We were enticed!
 This little excursion is Les Etoiles du Rex.
+Click on the US flag for the English version.
 They want you to “dive into the adventure” and “you are the star”!

 The movie clapboards around your neck, in fact, trigger the sound, lights and adventure of this trip behind the big screen.
 A word of caution, you are being filmed every step of the way and will see the results at the end of the tour!

 It’s a lot of fun and the audio-guided tours depart every five minutes.

 Let the cashier know in which of the four languages you would like to experience this 45-minute mini-movie tour with props, sound stage, and history.

 The architecture is very similar in its grandiose concept to Radio City Music Hall, the interior resembles the Tampa Theatre with the starry ceiling, lighting and Spanish exteriors on the sides.
 In the old days entertainers and dancers held their own spectacles before the movie.